 College students often think they can save money by living off campus.
 However, there are a lot of expenses that go with apartment living that you should consider before you make the move.
 Since you may or may not save money by moving out of the dorm, you’ll have to balance your reasons (which are not always just about money) with the costs.

 Please review the average costs below and remember living on campus at Wichita State includes all utiltiies, meals, and the ability to walk to class in a matter of minutes.
 No hidden extras, all inclusive, and you will find the difference ...PRICELESS!!

-You or your student will need to be able to get to and from campus.
-If he/she has a car, they will need to consider parking – both on campus and at the apartment.
-If they do not have a car, they will need to consider whether the apartment is a reasonable walking distance or whether public transportation is available.
+You will need to be able to get to and from campus.
+If you have a car, you will need to consider parking – both on campus and at the apartment.
+If you do not have a car, you will need to consider whether the apartment is a reasonable walking distance or whether public transportation is available.
 Be prepared to check about the availability of public transportation at irregular hours in case of attending an evening event on campus.
-Also factor the cost of gas and the distance from campus into youre montly costs.
+Also factor the cost of gas and the distance from campus into your monthly costs.

 Wichita Transportation costs (average)

 Many rental agreements require you to pay for your own heat, electricity, phone, Internet and cable connections.
 The utility, phone and cable companies will likely require you to pay a service initiation fee and possibly a deposit if you have never had an account with the company before.
 The deposit is usually returned after a set period of time (often six months).

 For Internet and cable access, you may also have wiring charges if you need connections in certain locations in the apartment or if the unit has never been wired before.
 A good payment history on utilities is a great way to build your credit history.